-To be eligible for 8(a) Business Development Program, a small business must:
+To be eligible for the 8(a) Business Development Program, a small business must meet the following requirements:

-- Not already have participated in the 8(a) program
+- Your business hasn’t already participated in the 8(a) program.

-- Be at least 51% unconditionally and directly owned and controlled by US citizens who are socially disadvantaged individuals and considered economically disadvantaged
+- Your business is at least 51% directly owned and controlled by U.S. citizens who meet the criteria for socially and economically disadvantaged individuals.

-- show potential for success and have the necessary financial capacity to perform on federal contracts successfully
+- Have the necessary financial capacity to perform on federal contracts successfully.

-- Not owe any outstanding federal financial obligations
+- Don’t owe any outstanding federal financial obligations.

-- Be owned by someone whose personal net worth is $250,000 or less
+- The business is owned by someone with a personal net worth of $250,000 or less.

-- Be owned by someone whose average adjusted gross income for three years is $250,000 or less
+- The business is owned by someone whose average adjusted gross income is $250,000 or less for three years.

-- Be owned by someone with $4 million or less in assets
+- The business is owned by someone with $4 million or less in assets.

-To get certified, you first need a profile at SAM.gov before you can provide your business information on the certify.SBA.gov website.
-If you’re accepted into the program, you will receive a letter from the SBA to let you know that your application was approved; you will also receive a letter if you were denied.
+To get certified as an SBA minority-owned business, you can start by filling out a profile at SAM.gov.
+From there, you can certify your business information at certify.SBA.gov.
+If your business is accepted into the program, you’ll receive a letter from the SBA informing you that your application was approved.

 Private sector certification

-The National Minority Supplier Development Council (NMSDC) has programs for minority-owned businesses who want to connect with companies in the corporate world.
+The National Minority Supplier Development Council (NMSDC) has programs for minority-owned businesses who want to connect with corporate companies.

-Once approved, your business will be listed as an MBE in the regional and national Minority Supplier Databases.
-The NMSDC has a huge list of corporate members and private-sector companies your business can connect with to win contracts with.
+If your application is approved, your business will be listed as an MBE in the regional and national Minority Supplier Databases.
+The NMSDC has a massive list of corporate members and private-sector companies your business can connect with and potentially receive contracts from.

-To meet the NMSDC’s criteria for certification, minority businesses must:
+To meet the NMSDC’s criteria for certification, minority businesses must meet the following requirements:

-- Be a profitable enterprise and physically located in the U.S. or its trust territories.
+- Be a profitable enterprise that’s either located in the U.S. or its trust territories.